Possibly one of the most exciting aspects of Pilates is that anyone can do it, and everyone can achieve amazing results.

 Basic Ab Strengthener

-The benefits of this exercise are increased circulation as well as stronger abs, particularly your upper abs.
+The benefits from Pilates includes increased circulation as well as stronger abs, particularly your upper abs.
 Resist the tendency to work your upper body in this exercise.
 Relax your arms, and don’t use them to pull your head and shoulders up.
 If your shoulders rise less than an inch, that’s okay.
 Just do your best.

 A. Lie with your back on the floor and your head and neck supported by a pillow or cushion.
 Your knees should be bent with your feet flat on the floor.
 Place your hands behind your head with your elbows out to the sides.